 "Does iTunes backup voicemails?"
-Yes - When your iPhone backs up with iTunes, your voice mails are included in the data saved to the backup.
+Yes - When your iPhone backs up with iTunes (or the Finder app in macOS Catalina or higher), your voice mails are included in the data saved to the backup.
 This means that precious or important voice mails are safe if anything should happen to the original on your device.
-To get direct access to these voicemails, you'll need to use an extraction tool. iBackup Extractor allows you to browse through your backed up voice mails and save them safely to your computer.
+To get direct access to these voicemails, you'll need to use an extraction tool. iBackup Extractor allows you to browse through your backed-up voice mails and save them safely to your computer.

 To transfer voice mails from your iPhone backup to your computer, follow these steps...

-- Select the voice mails you would like to save, and click "Copy Voice Mail"
+Select the voice mails you would like to save and click "Save to PC" or "Copy to Mac".

 iBackup Extractor can only display and extract voice mails if your iPhone supports Visual Voice Mails.
 This service is provided as part of the Visual Voice Mail data plan from your mobile service provider.
 You can determine if your wireless carrier includes Visual Voice mail as part of their service from here...

-Click the Voicemail tab in iBackup Extractor to access and display all available voice mails from your device.
+Click the Voice Mail feature in iBackup Extractor to access and display all available voice mails from your device backup.

-Then, slect which voice mails you would like to save to your computer, and hit the Copy button.
+Then, select which voice mails you would like to save to your computer, and hit the Save/Copy button.

 Playing your Voicemails

-If you are using a Mac, you will be able to play your voice mail files with QuickTime Player.
+Mac users can play AMR voice mail files with QuickTime Player.
 However, if you do not have access to this software, or if you are using a Windows PC, you may need to download a free piece of software such as AMR Player, to listen to your saved voice mails.